aarongorka/elastic-saltstack/README.md

 # elastic-saltstack
-A SaltStack recipe to deploy Elastic Stack 5 on a server.
+A SaltStack formula to deploy Elastic Stack 5 on a server.

 Requires the following pillar settings: